Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Divider 2

 The mystery of canine guilt continues to be a hot topic of debate.
-While some behaviorists believe the emotion is not possible with a canine brain, others like Alexandra Horowitz are not convinced her study did not prove dogs are incapable of guilt.
-The research showed that dogs display a submissive posture when they’re disciplined, whether they misbehave or not, but more studies are needed to determine that dogs cannot feel guilt or shame conclusively.
+While some behaviorists believe the emotion is not possible with a canine brain, others, like Alexandra Horowitz, are not convinced; even her own study did not prove to her that dogs are incapable of guilt.
+The research showed that a dog will display a submissive posture as a reaction to their owner’s body language, whether they misbehave or not, but more studies are needed to determine conclusively that dogs cannot feel guilt or shame.

 Featured Image Credit: espirito85, Shutterstock